Uncertainty-Driven Action Quality Assessment: Proposed Approach

-During the test process, the condition is not accessible, so we sample from the latent space of prior network.
+During the test process, the condition is not accessible, so we sample from the latent space of the prior network.
 To guarantee that the outputs of the prior network in the testing process are reliable enough, we make the output distribution of the prior network and the posterior network as close as possible during the training process.
-So Kullback–Leibler (KL) divergence is utilized to measure the distance between these two distributions:
+Therefore, Kullback–Leibler (KL) divergence is utilized to measure the distance between these two distributions:

-\subsection{Uncertainty Estimation.}
+\subsection{Uncertainty Estimation}

-After obtaining the $D$-dimensional latent variable $\boldsymbol{z}$, we further map the log-variance $\log{\boldsymbol{\sigma}}$ in the latent space to a scalar as the logarithm of the uncertainty $u \in \mathbb{R}$ by a MapNet, which consists of two FC layers (see Figure~\ref{Fig4}).
+After obtaining the $D$-dimensional latent variable $\boldsymbol{z}$, we further map the sampled $\boldsymbol{z}$ to a scalar by two FC layers, representing the logarithm of the uncertainty $u \in \mathbb{R}$.
 The concrete estimation of uncertainty can indicate the confidence of the predicted results.
-The training method of the uncertainty estimation is akin to the latent space.
-Therefore, we calculate the $L_2$ distance between the prior network's uncertainty ($u_1$) and the posterior network's uncertainty ($u_2$) to make them closer:
+The training method for uncertainty estimation is similar to that of the latent space.
+Therefore, we calculate the $L_2$ distance between the uncertainty estimated by the prior network ($u_1$) and the uncertainty estimated by the posterior network ($u_2$) to bring them closer: